We leverage the best available technology and foremost industry experts to ensure we are always ready to respond.

 HWCG provides its members with two capping stacks - one Ram Capping Stack rated to 15,000-psi and 350°F and one Valve Capping Stack rated to 20,000-psi and 350°F which are the core components of our subsea incident response system.
 These capping stacks can be deployed to effectively shut-in and contain a subsea blowout.
 In a situation where extreme well pressure cannot be contained due to compromised wellhead or wellbore equipment, we can deploy our flow & capture system on a MODU from Helix Energy Services Group.
 Using the flow & capture system, hydrocarbons are collected at the source, transported via risers to a MODU, where the flow stream can be safely processed and separated into three-phases using Production Technology Services temporary processing system.
 The oil stream is then transferred to a storage vessel prior to being offloaded to a shuttle tanker, while the water stream is further processed and safely overboarded and the gas stream is safely flared, using the PTS large volume flareboom system.

-Further, HWCG provides equipment capable of injecting subsea dispersants in a controlled manner at water depths up to 10,000 feet and, through one of our Core Contractors, HWCG can provide the equipment required to monitor the water column and track the hydrocarbon stream as sea currents carry it away from the blowout well.
+Further, HWCG provides equipment capable of injecting subsea dispersants in a controlled manner at water depths up to 10,000 feet and, through one of our Response Providers, HWCG can provide the equipment required to monitor the water column and track the hydrocarbon stream as sea currents carry it away from the blowout well.

 Learn more about our response system equipment below.